spacebun/scrnaseq-pooledcelllines/results/README.md

 The subdirectories are organised as follows:

+* `cellranger-outs`: Contains the files of the cell lines in monoculture to be read in in `dataset preparation`.
+Also contains summary metrics of the samples.
+Generated using the `cellranger count` command from the `.FASTQ` files.

+* `cellranger-outs-mixed`: Contains the files of the cell lines in co-culture to be read in in `dataset preparation`.
+Also contains summary metrics of the samples.
+Generated using the `cellranger count` command from the `.FASTQ` files.

 * `dataset preparation`: For each sample, read in gene expression matrix and perform quality control, SCTRansform, RunPCA.
 To generate the Seurat objects of each sample, please run scripts [here](https://github.com/spacebun/scrnaseq-pooledcelllines/tree/master/scripts/dataset%20preparation).

   * `mono`